torreyma/python-geosupport/MT-install-notes.md

 * In python, import the library with ``` from geosupport import Geosupport ```
 	* Tricky thing to watch out for:
 		* If you get the error ``` ModuleNotFoundError: No module named 'geosupport' ``` then python doesn't think python-geosupport is installed.
 		* You may have installed it wrong.
-But you also need to be sure you are using pythong from anaconda.
-On some systems, like the DOHMH server, there can be more than one version of python3 installed
+But you also need to be sure you are using python from anaconda.
+On some systems, like the DOHMH server, there can be more than one version of python3 installedm, and the system version can be old and/or missing a important bits.
 		* Check you are using anaconda's python with ``` which python3 ``` --- it should show python3 being in /opt/anaconda/bin/python3 not /usr/bin or anywhere else.
 		* If you discover you are using /usr/bin/python3 then you are probably in a non-login shell that is not sourcing the system bashrc (/etc/bashrc) where python3 is set to the anaconda version.
 		* (For me this manifested in vim :terminal, but this problem could crop up other places.
 It does look like terminal on Jupyterhub is login though.)